thehaitianmufasa/12thhaus-v2/LOGTO_INTEGRATION_PLAN.md

-# Logto Integration Plan for LangGraph Multi-Agent Platform
+# Logto Integration Plan for 12thhaus Spiritual Platform

 ## Overview
-Adding enterprise-grade multi-tenant authentication to the LangGraph platform using Logto for organization management, RBAC, and secure API access.
+Adding enterprise-grade multi-tenant authentication to the 12thhaus platform using Logto for organization management, RBAC, and secure API access.

 ## Architecture Changes